 Once the tests are passing, we can configure the deployments in the next stage.
 The deployments to run only from particular branches, ie.,

-• from develop branch, deploy to staging
+branch, deploy to staging - from

-• from master branch, deploy to production
+branch, deploy to production

 The deployments will be processed with the help of dpl gem.
 Since we are deploying to Heroku that requires us to run migration manually after each deployment, we should install Heroku CLI before the deploy stage.